LipeCarmelUFBA/IHMPC-Lab/README.md

 ## 3 - Demonstrative Examples
 ---
 The IHMPCLab has a select set of examples, located in **Examples folder**, to demonstrate the module's capabilities through closed-loop simulations using both systems and controllers available in research papers.
-Running any example while using the **IHMPC-Lab** folder as the working directory will generate plot results at the **result** folder.
+Running any example while using the **IHMPC-Lab** folder as the working directory will generate plot results at the **results** folder.

 In order to find the simulation utilized by the paper associated with this project (publication pending), please refer to the script found at "/src/Examples/Unstable Systems/Optimizing Targets/Provided Inputs/CSTR.py".